 IPFS is just the beginning - in this module we'll catch you up on the developments currently affecting the space, and cover the various cryptocurrencies and tokens that have proposed incentive models for peer to peer storage.

 While this course will mainly focus on IPFS, there are a number of proposed solutions to blockchain-based and decentralized storage.
-The general architecture remains quite similar between them, so it will help to review how these systems work generally before comparing them.
+The general architecture remains quite similar between them, so it will help to review how these systems operate before comparing them.

 1. Shard Data